Serving all of Michigan

 • Self-Defense

-Michigan law allows individuals to use reasonable force to protect themselves if they believe they are in imminent danger.
-To successfully claim self-defense, you must demonstrate that you were not the aggressor and that your force was proportionate to your threat.
+Michigan law allows you to use reasonable force to protect yourself if you believe you are in immediate danger.
+To rely on self-defense, you must show that you did not start the situation and that your response matched the level of threat.

 • Defense of Others

-Similar to self-defense, you may use force to protect someone else if they are in immediate danger of harm.
+You may also use reasonable force to protect another person if they face immediate harm.

 • Lack of Intent

-Assault charges often require proof of intent.
-If the incident was accidental or your actions were misinterpreted, your attorney can argue that there was no intent to harm.
+Many assault charges require proof of intent.
+If the incident was accidental or misunderstood, your attorney can argue that you did not intend to cause harm.

 • False Accusations

-In some cases, assault charges arise from misunderstandings or false allegations.
-An experienced attorney can investigate the facts, gather evidence, and challenge the credibility of the accusations.
+Some cases arise from misunderstandings or false claims.
+Your attorney can investigate the facts, gather evidence, and challenge the credibility of the accusation.

 • Insufficient Evidence

-The prosecution must prove their case beyond a reasonable doubt.
-If there is a lack of credible evidence, your attorney can argue for the charges to be dismissed or reduced.
+The prosecution must prove the case beyond reasonable doubt.
+If the evidence is weak or inconsistent, your attorney can push for reduced charges or dismissal.

 Why You Need an Experienced East Lansing Defense Attorney

-Assault charges, whether simple or aggravated, can have lasting consequences on your life, including a criminal record, loss of employment opportunities, and damage to your reputation.
-At Ben Hall Law, our East Lansing criminal defense lawyer is dedicated to providing a comprehensive defense tailored to your case.
-We’ll work tirelessly to investigate the facts, challenge the prosecution’s evidence, and protect your rights every step of the way.
+Assault charges can affect your future in serious ways, including a criminal record, lost job opportunities, and damage to your reputation.
+At Ben Hall Law, our East Lansing criminal defense lawyer builds a defence strategy around your specific situation.
+We investigate the facts, challenge the prosecution’s case, and protect your rights at every stage.

-If you are facing simple or aggravated assault charges in Michigan, don’t navigate the legal system alone.
+If you are facing simple or aggravated assault charges in Michigan, do not handle it alone.
 Call 877-BEN-HALL (517-798-5801) or contact us online for a confidential consultation.
-Let us fight for your future and help you achieve the best possible outcome in your case.
-Your rights deserve a strong defense—let us stand by your side.
+We will fight for your future and work towards the best possible outcome.
+Your rights deserve strong protection.